 It would be natural to think that the origins of the name Limone sul Garda refer to the flourishing growth of lemons that has always existed in this land, and yet, despite this logical association, it is not what it refers to.
 The most credible explanation is provided by the local tradition which leads us to believe that the term derives from līmen, or “border”, referring to the dividing line between the Brescia area and the jurisdiction of the bishop of Trento, a border which still exists today.
 The fact is that the village was called Limone San Giovanni until 1863 while the current name Limone sul Garda took it only in 1904.

-What to see in Limone sul Garda: the historic center, the lemon houses, the churches, the museums, the spectacular cycle-pedestrian path.
+What to see in in a day trip in Limone sul Garda: the historic center, the lemon houses, the churches, the museums.

 The Limonaia del Castel.